Recently updated on November 30th, 2024 at 11:18 am

 Not Your Sidekick is a queer middle grade novel about superheroes.
 It features a bisexual Chinese-Vietnamese protagonist, a trans character and a wlw enemies to lovers romance.

 We follow Jessica Tran, a bisexual high school student.
-She is resigned to a life without superpowers and decides to start an internship to improve her college applications.
+Resigned to life without superpowers, she starts an internship.
 However, she quickly discovers it’s for a supervillain with her crush Abby.

 Not Your Sidekick is a light, fluffy and fun read.
 It takes superhero tropes and gives a refreshing take on a superhero story.
-If you enjoy urban fantasy books or ya contemporary then you should definitely read this one.
-The superhero storyline is woven seamlessly into modern everyday life.
+If you enjoy urban fantasy books or ya contemporary then you should read this one.
+CB Lee weaves the superhero storyline seamlessly into modern everyday life.

 It also manages to tackle a lot of issues while still staying fun.
 The next book in the series Not your Villain features Bells, the awesome transgender character from the book.
 (For more incredible queer books about superheroes and supervillains try Nimona by Noelle Stevenson or Dreadnought by April Daniels)